A Guide to STEAM Project-based Learning

 While this type of discourse is vital to a high-performing PBL environment, cultivating these types of advanced collaborative discussions can be both challenging and delicate.
 One way to help get students started if they’re feeling shy, stuck, or unmotivated is to use question stems and prompts, such as…

-For even more question stems, prompts, and ideas on how to make the most out of your next PBL lesson, check out our STEAM Project-based Learning Resource Kit.
+For even more question stems, prompts, and ideas on how to make the most out of your next PBL lesson, check out our STEAM Discourse and Reflection Resource Kit.

 Conclusion

-As teachers, schools, and districts across the country realize the incredible benefits of inquiry-based learning, there’s been a growing excitement for STEAM curricula and project-based learning lessons.
-To make the most out of your PBL lessons, it’s important to know what project-based learning looks like, why it’s so important, and how to enhance your PBL projects.
-For even more resources and expert tips and tricks on how to kickstart PBL in your school, download our STEAM Project-based Learning Resource Kit.
+As teachers, schools, and districts across the country realize the incredible benefits of inquiry-based learning, there’s been a growing excitement for STEM curricula and Project-based Learning lessons.
+To make the most out of your PBL lessons, it’s important to know what Project-based Learning looks like, why it’s so important, and how to enhance your PBL projects.